Skip to content

 Does Connecticut regulate PFAS in drinking water?

-According to CT DPH, the state has set health-based action levels for ten PFAS compounds adopted in 2022 and 2023, though much public water system PFAS sampling has been voluntary, so the full extent of exceedances is not fully known.
+Partly.
+CT DPH set health-based action levels for ten PFAS compounds, adopted in 2022 and 2023, which is more than many states have.
+The honest caveat is that much of the public-system sampling has been voluntary, so the full extent of exceedances isn't fully known yet, and the picture should sharpen as testing expands.

 Should I test my private well in Connecticut?